isharac/kafkameter/README.md

 * **kafka_message_serializer**: the Kafka client `serializer.class` property.
 * **kafka_key_serializer**: the Kafka client `key.serializer.class` property.

-### Tagserve Load Generator
+### Load Generator Config

-After installing the plugin, the Tagserve Load Generator will be available as a Config Element.
+After installing `kafkameter`, the Load Generator will be available as a Config Element.

-This component reads a Synthetic Tagserve Load Description from a given file, generates a JSON TagRequestMetrics message, and makes it available with the given variable name.
+This component reads a Synthetic Load Description from a given file, uses a Synthetic Load Generator plugin to generate a new message on each iteration, and makes this message available to other elements under the given variable name.
+The Synthetic Load Description format will be specific to each Synthetic Load Generator.

+#### Simplest Possible Example

+A dummy example is useful for demonstrating integration with the Load Generator framework in JMeter.

+Create a file called `DummyGenerator.java`:

+    import co.signal.loadgen.SyntheticLoadGenerator;

+    public class DummyGenerator implements SyntheticLoadGenerator {

+      public DummyGenerator(String ignored) {}

+      @Override
+      public String nextMessage() {
+        return "Hey!
+Dum-dum!
+You give me gum-gum.";
+      }
+    }

+Now compile this class:

+    javac DummyGenerator.java -classpath target/kafkameter-x.y.z.jar

+Package it into a jar:

+    jar cvf DummyGenerator.jar *.class

+Place the jar into JMeter's `lib/ext` directory:

+    mv DummyGenerator.jar $JMETER_HOME/lib/ext/

+Now you should see `DummyGenerator` as an option in the Load Generator's "Class Name" drop-down.

+#### Realistic Example

+This example will use one of [Signal's](signal.co) own domains: tag serving.

+Let's say we have a collection of client websites identified by an alphanumeric `siteId`.
+Each site contains a collection of pages identified by a numeric `pageId`.
+Any given request may match zero or more pages.
+Each page contains a collection of tags identified by a numeric `tagId` which will be served whenever the containing page matches.
+Each request occurs at a particular epoch `timestamp`.

+Given this model, we will represent the domain-specific message in JSON as

+    {
+      "siteId": <string>,
+      "timestamp": <long>,
+      "pageIds": [<pageId>, ...],
+      "tagIds": [<tagId>, ...]
+    }

+We refer to this as a `TagRequestMetrics` message.

+The Load Generator will create `TagRequestMetrics` messages according to the distribution specified by the example `Synthetic Tagserve Load Description`, described below.

-#### Synthetic Tagserve Load Description
+##### Synthetic Tagserve Load Description

 The Synthetic Tagserve Load Description has the following format: